cbfacademy/intro-to-java-course/exercises/object-oriented-programming/README.md

 Inside the `shapes` package, create a class `Paint` with the following members:
 - `Paint(double coverage)` - constructor that accepts a parameter representing the number of square feet per gallon this paint can cover
-- `amount(Shape shape)` - returns the amount of paint (measured in gallons) needed to paint a given shape
+- `getAmount(Shape shape)` - returns the amount of paint (measured in gallons) needed to paint a given shape

 #### :white_check_mark: Verify Your Implementation